Let's know about the UNESCO world heritage sites of Nepal:

 It is believed that the stupa was built during the 5th century.

-You can see the structure of the Boudhnath is so much similar with the main Sywombhunath stupa.
+You can see the structure of the Boudhnath is very similar to the main Sywombhunath stupa.

-Visitors of all background can participate in the rituals here, you can spin the prayers flags that surround the monuments, you can shop the Tibetan jewellery handicraft and thangka.
-You can buy these things, you can enjoy the surrounding view enjoying the hot coffee sitting inside café.
+Visitors of all backgrounds can participate in the rituals here, you can spin the prayer flags that surround the monuments, and you can shop the Tibetan jewellery handicrafts,s and thangka.
+You can buy these things, you can enjoy the surrounding view enjoying the hot coffee sitting inside the café.

-Boudhnath gives you the chance to explore and know more about the Buddhist culture, their rituals, get the opportunity to explore the beautiful heritage sites of the UNESCO.
+Boudhnath gives you the chance to explore and know more about the Buddhist culture, and their rituals, and get the opportunity to explore the beautiful heritage sites of UNESCO.

 Swayambhunath

-The stupa is uniquely created designing the Buddha eyes and eyebrows painted on.
+The stupa is uniquely created by designing the Buddha's eyes and eyebrows.
 The nose is painted in the Devanagari script which is number one.

-There are many shops, restaurants and hotels around the stupa.
-You can see the site ahs the two access, one is a long staircase leading directly to the main plait form of the temples in the east and another is south-west entrance taking from the highways.
-Take the east access meant you will be breathless and sweating as well as tired but will felt upon the biggest Vajra- a white dome of the stupa, at the top of which you can see the two giant Buddha eyes- like looking out over the peaceful valley.
+There are many shops, restaurants, and hotels around the stupa.
+You can see the site has two access, one is a long staircase leading directly to the main plait form of the temples in the east and another is a south-west entrance taking from the highways.
+Taking the east access meant you would be breathless and sweating as well as tired but would feel upon the biggest Vajra- a white dome of the stupa, at the top of which you can see the two giant Buddha eyes- like looking out over the peaceful valley.

 You will see the four giant eyes of Buddha in the main stupa which represent wisdom and compassion.
-Above the pair of eyes, there are other eyes, which is known as the third eyes.
-It is believed that when the Buddha preaches, cosmic rays which emanate from the third which acts as the messages to the heavenly beings so that those who are interested to listen to the Buddha can come down.
-A curly symbol, which symbolizing the nose which is much similar with the question marks, ib Nepali is is used to figure out one, here it represents the unity of the things in the world as well as the only path to enlightenment through the teaching of the Buddha.
+Above the pair of eyes, there are other eyes, which are known as the third eyes.
+It is believed that when the Buddha preaches, cosmic rays emanate from the third which acts as messages to the heavenly beings so that those who are interested in listening to the Buddha can come down.
+A curly symbol, which symbolizes the nose which is much similar to the question marks, in Nepali is used to figure out one, here it represents the unity of the things in the world as well as the only path to enlightenment through the teaching of the Buddha.

 Kathmandu Durbar Square

-Surrounded by the ancient statues, ponds, fountains also a series of the courtyards such as Mohan Chowk, Sundari Chowk and few others, really Kathmandu Durbar Square is a religious site for the spiritual seekers.
+Surrounded by ancient statues, ponds, fountains also a series of courtyards such as Mohan Chowk, Sundari Chowk, and a few others, really Kathmandu Durbar Square is a religious site for spiritual seekers.

-The palace is decorated with the elaborately carved wooden windows and panels and houses the kings Tribhuwan memorials Museum and the Mahendra Museum.
+The palace is decorated with elaborately carved wooden windows and panels and houses the Kings Tribhuwan Memorials Museum and the Mahendra Museum.

 Due to the natural causes and neglect, time and again the temples and the palaces have gone through the reconstruction.
-There are less than ten quadrangles, so the temples are being preserved as the national sites and used as the museum, so the only few parts of the palaces are open for the visitors and the temples are only open for the people of Hindu and the Buddhist faiths.
+There are less than ten quadrangles, so the temples are being preserved as national sites and used as the museum, so only a few parts of the palaces are open for visitors and the temples are only open for the people of Hindu and Buddhist faiths.

-Visiting here is very fruitful as you will get know more about the ancient
+Visiting here is very fruitful as you will get to know more about the ancient

 The Living Goddess

-The Living Goddess, Kumari Devi or Kumari is the young prepubescent girls who are worshipped as the manifestation of the divine female energy or Devi in the Hindu and Buddhist tradition.
+The Living Goddess, Kumari Devi or Kumari is the young prepubescent girl who is worshipped as the manifestation of the divine female energy or Devi in the Hindu and Buddhist traditions.

 Kumara is a young prepubescent girl who is selected from the Shakya caste from the Nepalese Newari community.
 The Kumari is worshipped by the Hindus of the country.
-There are the several kumaris throughout Nepal, with some cities having the several, they are well known as the Royal Kumari lives in the Kumari Ghar of the Kathmandu, a palace in the centre of the city.
+There are several kumaris throughout Nepal, with some cities having several, they are well known as the Royal Kumari and live in the Kumari Ghar of Kathmandu, a palace in the center of the city.

 The goddess is said to have declared that she resides in all the female living beings in this universe.
 But while worshipping a goddess, only a young girl is chosen over a mature woman because of their inherent purity and chastity.

-The selection process of her is rigorous, they are generally choosing for one day and worshipped accordingly on the certain festival like Navaratri or Durga Puga.
+The selection process here is rigorous, they are generally chosen for one day and worshipped accordingly on certain festivals like Navaratri or Durga Puga.
 A kumara is believed to be the incarnation of Taleju.
 When her first menstruation begins, it is believed that the goddess vacates her body.
-Serious illness or the major loss of the blood from an injure also cause a loss of dignity.
+Serious illness or the major loss of blood from an injury also causes a loss of dignity.

-It is believed that getting the one glimpse of Kumari will brighten your fortune, so many people of the serious illness visit here.
+It is believed that getting one glimpse of Kumari will brighten your fortune, so many people with serious illnesses visit here.

-Exploring here gives you the chance to know the unique tradition of Nepal.
+Exploring here gives you the chance to know the unique traditions of Nepal.

 Sagarmatha National Park

-Sagarmatha National Park is the park lies in the Himalayas of eastern Nepal. it covered around 1148 km2 in the Solukhumbu District and ranges from the altitude of 2,845 to 8,848 meters at the summit of Mt Everest (world highest mountain).
-Sagarmatha National Park shared its border with the Qomolangma National Nature Preserve of the Tibet, Makalu Barun National Park and Dudh Koshi rivers in the east and south.
+Sagarmatha National Park is a park that lies in the Himalayas of eastern Nepal. it covers around 1148 km2 in the Solukhumbu District and ranges from the altitude of 2,845 to 8,848 meters at the summit of Mt Everest (the world's highest mountain).
+Sagarmatha National Park shared its border with the Qomolangma National Nature Preserve of Tibet, Makalu Barun National Park, and Dudh Koshi rivers in the east and south.

-Sagarmatha National Park was established in 1976 and became the country's first national park and was inscribed as the Natural World Heritage Sites.
+Sagarmatha National Park was established in 1976 and became the country's first national park and was inscribed as a Natural World Heritage Site.

-You will see the many wildlife with unique landscapes, explore the unique flora and rare fauna.
-The forests in the subalpine consist of fir, Himalayan birch and rhododendrons.
-At the elevation above the 4,000-5,000 metres you will see the forest of Rhododendrons and above this misses and lichens grow.
+You will see the many wildlife with unique landscapes, and explore the unique flora and rare fauna.
+The forests in the subalpine consist of fir, Himalayan birch, and rhododendrons.
+At the elevation above 4,000-5,000 meters, you will see the forest of Rhododendrons, and above this misses and lichens grow.
 You will get to see more than 1,000 flora in this national park.

-Sagarmatha National Park preserved 208 bird species 208 including Impeyan Pheasant, vulture, snowcock, bearded and alpine chough if the luck favour you, you can also see the rare animals like Himalayan Thar, Himalayan Serow, Musk deer, snow leopard and some India leopard roaming in the lower elevation.
+Sagarmatha National Park preserved 208 bird species 208 including Impeyan Pheasant, vulture, snowcock, bearded, and alpine chough if luck favors you, you can also see rare animals like Himalayan Thar, Himalayan Serow, Musk deer, snow leopard, and some Indian leopard roaming in the lower elevation.

-The area is covered with the dramatic mountains, glaciers, deep valley and the seven highest mountains other than Everest, home of the many rare birds and animals like a snow-leopard, red panda.
-Along with these, you will see the Sherpa people living within the park and combined the nature and the culture.
+The area is covered with dramatic mountains, glaciers, deep valleys, and the seven highest mountains other than Everest, home of the many rare birds and animals like a snow leopard, and red panda.
+Along with these, you will see the Sherpa people living within the park and combining nature and culture.
 Every Everest Region Trekking like Everest Base Camp Trek, Everest Gokyo Lake Trekking takes you through this national park.

 Chitwan National Park

-Chitwan National park is the most popular tourist destination and also one of the first national parks in Nepal which was established in 1973 and listed in the UNESCO world heritage sites.
-This parks cover the area of 952.63 km2 and located in the subtropical Inner terai Lowlands of south-central Nepal. lies in the district of Mawalpur, Parsa, Chitwan and Makwanpur.
-In the altitude, this park ranges from 100 meters to 815 meters ( from river valley to Churia Hills).
+Chitwan National Park is the most popular tourist destination and also one of the first national parks in Nepal which was established in 1973 and listed in the UNESCO World Heritage Sites.
+These parks cover an area of 952.63 km2 and are located in the subtropical Inner Terai Lowlands of south-central Nepal. lies in the districts of Mawalpur, Parsa, Chitwan and Makwanpur.
+In altitude, this park ranges from 100 meters to 815 meters ( from river valley to Churia Hills).

-It shared its east and the southern border with the Parsa National Park and Valmiki National Park of India and north and west side, Narayani and Rapti rivers forms a natural human settlement.
+It shares its east and southern border with the Parsa National Park and Valmiki National Park of India and north and west sides, the Narayani and Rapti rivers form a natural human settlement.

-The typical vegetation of this region is a Himalayan subtropical broadleaf forest like sals trees covering about the 70% of the national park, in the altitude in Churia hills you can see the Chir pine and on the northern slopes sal, there grow the small flowering trees and shrub species like rosewood, Azlewood, elephant apples, creepers, Belecric and so on.
+The typical vegetation of this region is Himalayan subtropical broadleaf forest-like sals trees covering about 70% of the national park, in the altitude in Churia hills you can see the Chir pine and on the northern slopes sal, there grow the small flowering trees and shrub species like rosewood, Azlewood, elephant apples, creepers, Belecric and so on.

-Along with this Chitwan National Park also protect more than 700 species of the wildlife, birds and insects.
-Uncounted numbers of the butterfly, moth and the insect's species.
-Apart from the king cobra and rock pythons, other 17 species of the snakes and lizards are found here.
+Along with this Chitwan National Park also protects more than 700 species of wildlife, birds, and insects.
+Uncounted numbers of the butterfly, moth, and the insect's species.
+Apart from the king cobra and rock pythons, other 17 species of snakes and lizards are found here.

-Many species of the fish and crocodiles are funded in the lakes and in the Narayani-Rapti Rivers.
+Many species of fish and crocodiles are funded in the lakes and the Narayani-Rapti Rivers.

-Many outdoor actives can be done here, like jungle safari, wildlife research, explore and many more.
+Many outdoor activities can be done here, like jungle safari, wildlife research, exploration, and many more.

-A developing country, with the unique living style, still well-preserved culture and tradition, views from the flat terai to the world highest mountains, every weather and climate can be experienced here.
-Peaceful nature with the backdrops views of the many highest mountains, exploring the unique flora and fauna, nothing feels heaven than this.
+A developing country, with a unique living style, still well-preserved culture and tradition, views from the flat terai to the world's highest mountains, every weather and climate can be experienced here.
+Peaceful nature with the backdrop views of the many highest mountains, exploring the unique flora and fauna, nothing feels heaven than this.
 So Nepal is the perfect destination for exploring, trekking, and other outdoor activities.
 Nepal Hiking Trek